polishCurl/InMemoryObjectStorage/README.md

 bazel build //:object_store
 ```

-## Testing
+The only external build dependencies are:
+- _Boost.Asio_
+- _Boost.Log_

+These dependencies are also managed by Bazel.

-### Supported platforms
+## Supported platforms
-Object store has been tested on the following platforms:
+Object store has been tested on the following platforms (OS -- compiler):
 1. Ubuntu 20.04.6 LTS -- gcc (Ubuntu 9.4.0-1ubuntu1~20.04.2) 9.4.0
 2. macOS 12.4 -- Apple clang version 13.1.6 (clang-1316.0.21.2.5)

 Since object store uses platform-independent `boost::asio` library for networking, minimal changes would need to be made to the application to support Windows OS.

-### Unit tests
+## Testing
-Unit tests were implemented using the [GoogleTest](https://github.com/google/googletest) framework.
+Both unit and intergration tests were implemented using the [GoogleTest](https://github.com/google/googletest) framework.

 Build and execute all unit tests:
 ```